whereAt-Industries/Butterfly.W./README.md

 ```

 ### Testing
-run the following command from the project root directory
+Run the following command from the project root directory
 ```
 gulp serve
 ```